-Firewall: This is the port number on the Internet side that

-will be used to access the application.
+Firewall: This is the port number on the Internet side that will be used to access the application.
 You may define a single port or a range of ports.
 You can use a comma to add multiple ports or port ranges.

-Traffic Type: Select the protocol of the firewall port (TCP, UDP, or Both).
+Traffic Type: Select the protocol of each Trigger and Firewall Port (TCP, UDP, or Both).

-Schedule: The schedule of time when the Application Rule

-will be enabled.
-The schedule may be set to Always, which will allow the particular service to always be enabled.
-You can create your own times in the Tools > Schedules section.
+Schedule: The schedule of time when the Application Rule will be enabled.
+The schedule may be set to Always, which will allow the service to always be enabled.
+You can create your own times in the Tools > Schedules section